caleb531/personal-website/README.md

 *Code released under the MIT license*

 This is a [Jekyll](https://jekyllrb.com/)-based personal website I created for myself.
-I built the current theme from the Jekyll 3 default theme.
-I am releasing the full source code for the site so that others may benefit from the code I've written.
+The theme is built from Jekyll 3's default theme.

 ## Setup

 ### Installing Jekyll

-The site requires Jekyll 3 (which in turn requires Ruby 2 and Node):
+The site requires Jekyll 3 or 4 (which in turn requires Ruby >=2.5 and Node):

 ```bash
 gem install jekyll